SCM-NV/qmflows/docs/tutorial.rst

 |                  |                  | tion     |
 +------------------+------------------+----------+

-Note: **QMworks** Does not have chemical intuition and if you provide a meaningless keyword, like a wrong basis set it will not warm you.
+Note: **QMflows** Does not have chemical intuition and if you provide a meaningless keyword, like a wrong basis set it will not warm you.

  4. Templates